Xavier High School, Micronesia: Academics

-Xavier follows closely the academic program at Jesuit college prep schools in the United States: four years of religion, English, literature, science, and mathematics (concluding with calculus), three years of history, and two years of language, plus computer skills, study skills, and health and wholeness.
+Xavier follows closely the academic program at Jesuit college-preparatory schools in the United States: four years of religion, English, literature, science, and mathematics (concluding with calculus), three years of history, and two years of foreign language (Japanese / Spanish), plus computer skills, study skills, and health and wholeness.

 Religion courses are very traditional: in the first year, mainly the creeds, sacraments, virtues, Ten Commandments, and Our Father are studied; in the second year, the New Testament and who Jesus is for them are contextualized, following the Ignatian dynamic; in the third year, the Old Testament and Catholic liturgy are studied; and in the fourth year, major moral issues are discussed with the Catechism of the Catholic Church as a guide.

 The active service component is during vacation between the junior and senior years when each student devotes 160 hours to some project in direct service to the poor on their home island, keeps a journal, and at the end, enters a common reflection on their experiences.
 Added to this is the Senior Survey Project, a semester course during which students learn research skills specific to their island nations, linking them again to their communities.
 Components specific to Micronesia also enter into the syllabus in the first year, covering Pacific history and geography while focusing on relationships among the various Micronesian cultures.
 Also, senior English classes discuss human rights and social justice issues.

 Environmental studies are included in the biology course and offered as an elective in senior year, along with another elective on developmental studies specific to their places of origin.
 The other electives are Japanese in junior year and accounting and music in senior year.

 College and career prep are covered in third and fourth-year English with preparation for the PSAT, SAT, and TOEFL tests, and also in college counseling courses in junior and senior years.